gosynapse/inference_backend/README.md

-Absolutely!
-Here’s your original README updated to **include your new keyboard-video upload and transcription features**, while keeping all original content intact.
-I’ve inserted the new commands in logical places so everything flows naturally.

----

 # Sendable Requests to Server

 This server allows you to upload audio (`.wav`) or video (`.mp4`) recordings, transcribe them, extract emotions from audio and video, and merge these emotions with a large language model (LLM) to generate an annotated transcript.